full-spectrum/neo4clj/docs/examples.md

 ### Update Node or Relationship (properties)

 To change the properties of a node or relationship we have added two convenience functions.
-Both the `update-properties!` and `replace-properties!` functions takes a lookup representation as second argument.
+Both the `update-props!` and `replace-props!` functions takes a lookup representation as second argument.

 To learn more about the Clojure representation of a lookup entry please see our [representations](representations.md) page

 #### Update properties

+This function takes a connection, a lookup representation and the property map to update matched entities with.

-This function will update an existing properties map based on the following rules.
+It will update an existing properties map based on the following rules.

-⋅⋅* Keys existing only in the given property map is added to the object ..* Keys existing only in the property map on the found object is kept as is ..* Keys existing in both property maps are updated with values from the given property map
+* Keys existing only in the given property map is added to the object
+* Keys existing only in the property map on the found object is kept as is
+* Keys existing in both property maps are updated with values from the given property map

 ~~~clojure
 (client/update-props! conn {:labels [:person] :first-name "Thomas"} {:first-name "Neo"})